doodlewind/crdt-and-local-first/slides.md

 # Some FAQs for CRDT

+- What if *A blabla, B blabla, A blabla...*
   - For merge result, mathematical correctness is more important than intention keeping
+  - In real-world, the conflict resolution part in Yjs is rarely used 🤫
 - Encoded binaries are highly optimized and tombstone mechanism is used
 - Don't put blob content here!